Non-molestation orders in the UK: how to apply and protections (2026)

 KEY TAKEAWAYS

-• Professional legal support is crucial for both applying for and defending against orders, ensuring proper process and protection of rights.
+- Professional legal support is strongly recommended for both applying for and responding to orders.